 And through economies of scale, they are able to offer the houses a little cheaper than it would have been on the open market.

 As a proud beneficiary of one of these Gore homes (although purchased from the original owner) and more importantly, their solid reputation, I am happy to recommend these good folks to you.

 I understand that their will be many questions, including questions about:

-Simply complete the form below with your inquiries or interest in acquiring your piece of paradise.
+Simply contact them (phone below) with your inquiries or interest in acquiring your piece of paradise.